Live with a host family in Spain and help them learn English.

 - Professional, locally-based staff to provide orientation, supervision and guidance throughout your stay.
 In some instances due to location, it may be necessary to receive orientation by telephone or may require you to travel a short distance to the office to receive orientation there if you want it.

-- Pre-departure materials, orientation information, full access to GeoVisions’ Community Pages for in-depth information and access to former and current tutors.
+- Pre-departure materials, orientation information and access to former and current tutors.